oskariorg/oskariorg.github.io/_posts/2020-06-12-Oskari_admin.md

 1. Add an URL link for your WMS/WFS and passwords if needed
 2. Select the correct version for the WMS/WFS
-3. Browse through or find the wanted map layer with search (usually there are lot of layers to choose from)
+3. Browse through or find the wanted map layer with search (usually there are lot of layers to choose from in a single service)
 4. Set the SRS (coordinate system) or leave it as it is.
 5. The name of the dataset should come straight from the GetCapabilities query but you can also change the default names
 6. You can also add different translations for your dataset if your Oskari installation supports several languages
-7. Add the data provider and theme
+7. Select the data provider and theme/group
 8. Finally, do not finish yet but go up the form and proceed in to the next sheet

 ## 3. Visualisation possibilities

-For WMS data the only option is to add transparency.
+For WMS data the only option is to select default value for transparency (the user can adjust this at runtime).

 For WFS data you can have more options:

 - Try data clustering for points, by adding some point distance for points you want to cluster.
-- Test different collection types
+- Select if data with lots of small items should be optimized for browser (MVT) or just use GeoJSON as the default safe option
 - Style definitions with JSON: own styling for WFS-datasets
 - Feature highlighting and tooltip with JSON: own styling